 After Marc Jacobs left, three new creative directors were appointed; Nicolas Ghesquière took over women’s collections, Kim Jones dealt with menswear, and Darren Spaziani ran the luxury leather goods collection.

 In 2018 Virgil Abloh, an American fashion designer, was appointed the new artistic director of menswear.
-Today Nicolas Ghesquière and Virgil Abloh are still in charge of designs and even limited-edition leather bags at Louis Vuitton.
+Today Nicolas Ghesquière is still in charge of designs and even limited-edition leather bags at Louis Vuitton.
+Virgil Abloh sadly passed away November 28th, 2021 after a two year battle with cardiac angiosarcoma, a rare cancer.